goldkin/meddling-kids-and-their-dog/README.md

-# meddling-kids-and-their-dog
+# Meddling Millennials
+Annoyed by constant bad takes of how millennials are ruining everything?
+Worry not: this script can help, by reframing those takes in the nostalgic terms of Scooby-Doo.

-Greasemonkey script to replace "those meddling kids and their dog" with "those meddling kids and their dog"
+This is a Greasemonkey script to replace instances of "millennial(s)" with "that/those meddling kid(s) and their dog".
+It can be installed using Greasemonkey (for Firefox) or Tampermonkey (for Chrome).